keepact/GymPoint/README.md

 ## Gympoint - Gym App

-This application is being developed and is part of the final project of Rocketseat Bootcamp 9.
+This application is being developed.

 ## Tools used: